 This number is easy — if you want to go with averages and the opinions of various experts in the field.

-According to Fidelity’s Retiree Health Care Cost Estimate, a 65-year-old couple retiring in 2019 needed an estimated $285,000 to cover health care costs in retirement.
+According to Fidelity’s Retiree Health Care Cost Estimate, a 65-year-old couple who retired in 2021 needed an estimated $300,000 to cover health care costs in retirement.

-And, this does not include any money that may need to be spent on a long-term care need.
+And, this does not include any money that may need to be spent on a long-term care needs.

 7. Estimated monthly retirement spending

 Knowing how much you will spend is another critically important retirement number.
 The more you will spend, the more savings and income you will need.